markus2610/deadSkunk/README.md

 * **BetterListAdapter**      - A list adapter that re-uses views and is far more efficient than the plain way
 * **BetterExpandableListAdapter** - An expandable list adapter that re-uses views with the ViewHolder pattern
 * **SimpleSectionAdapter**   - A simple adapter for applying non-sticky listview sections and section headers
-* **StringPickerDialog**     - a modal that can have multiple item/number pickers for selecting premade choices
-* **WebViewFragment**        - a very basic no frills WebView fragment for displaying webcontent within your application.
-* **Audio Player**           - a simple audio player, can play local and remote files
-* **Audio Recorder**         - a simple audio recorder based on the MediaRecorder object.
 * **BCrypt**                 - the handy hashing and crypto library
 * **FNV Hashing**            - FNV Hash utility
 * **CacheTool**              - a simple helper class for writing data to the cache partition